lou-cs/company/README.md

 ## <a name="mission"></a>Mission

+To empower customers to build XR applications and advance the industry's frontiers.

 To empower customers to build XR applications that advance the industry's frontiers.

-To empower customers to build XR applications that advance the frontiers of the industry.

-To empower customers to build applications that advance the XR industry's frontiers.

 ## <a name="vision"></a>Vision